 Admission Facts & Figures

-Seattle University Law School boasts the Northwest's most diverse student body, with students representing more than 250 undergraduate schools.
+Seattle University School of Law boasts the Northwest's most diverse student body, with students representing nearly 100 undergraduate and graduate institutions.

 |25th Percentile LSAT Score||151|